twystd/tweetnacl-go/README.md

 TODO
 ----
+1. Handle zero length messages - will currently crash with a panic because unsafe.Pointer(&message[0]) does NOT hack it.
-1. Either add validation to byte array argument lengths or unit tests to check that it does fail when the supplied arguments are invalid.
+2. Either add validation to byte array argument lengths or unit tests to check that it does fail when the supplied arguments are invalid.
-2. Validate CryptoHash/CryptoHashBlocks against known SHA-512
+3. Validate CryptoHash/CryptoHashBlocks against known SHA-512

 References
 ----------